Skip to content

 Erick Jones

-Designer X Developer clash, and how to solve it
+Designer X Developer clash, and how to solve it like a pro

 In my career I’ve been clashing with many Developers and it took me very long time to realize the big picture and learn how to deal with it.
 Many people helped me and taught me along the way.